SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 2. Copy the **email header** into the top of the PBI, indent it and add the words "Based on email chain:" so that the email can be found later.

-3. Replace the users with GitHub usernames (where possible), if you'd like to keep those users informed.
+3. If possible, replace the users with @mentions, if you'd like to keep those users informed.

-4. Remove any remaining email addresses from the header.

-5. Fill out the Description
+4. Fill out the Description

-6. Fill out the Acceptance Criteria, adding: *"Reply 'Done' to the email and also @mention them in the PBI with 'Done'"*
+5. Fill out the Acceptance Criteria, adding: *"Reply 'Done' to all emails mentioned in this PBI and @mention the sender with 'Done'"*

-7. Reply back to the original email saying: *"That's awesome feedback, I've moved it to a PBI for prioritization: {{ URL }}\
+6. Reply back to the original email saying: *"That's awesome feedback, we have a PBI: {{ URL }}\
    For future issues, if you have access, please add your comments to items in that backlog 🙂"*

 ::: greybox
+Based on email chain:

 **From:** Bob Northwind "<BobNorthwind@northwind.com>"\
 **Sent:** Thursday, 24 November 2023\
 **To:** Jane Doe "<JaneDoe@northwind.com>"\
 **Cc:** John Davis "<JohnDavis@northwind.com>"; Eliza Northwind "<ElizaNorthwind@northwind.com>"\
 **Subject:** TimePro PBI 50209: ☠️ Displaying past employees
 :::
-::: bad
+::: ok
-Figure: Including email addresses and not tagging GitHub users
+Figure: Okay example - Has the email header data but not @mentioning users
 :::

 ::: greybox